-The founder of the monestary in Wadi Feran was Saint Chariton.
-The Russian Ecclesiastical Mission have established the background of this devout monk, who fell in love with the rugged beauty of the Wadi Faran area.
+The founder of the monastery in Wadi Feran was Saint Chariton.
+The Russian Ecclesiastical Mission has established the background of this devout monk, who fell in love with the rugged beauty of the Wadi Faran area.

 “In the year 275, a Christian named Chariton, imprisoned for his faith in Iconium, was freed and set out on a pilgrimage to Jerusalem.
 Before reaching his destination, however, he was abducted by bandits and brought to a cave in Wadi Faran.

 That night, the kidnappers died mysteriously.
 According to tradition, a snake poisoned the abductors’ wine with its venom, which they drank along with their doom.
 Chariton decided to stay in that very cave as a hermit.
 Monastics gathered around the wise ascetic, already known as a miracle worker, and the first monastery in the Judean desert was born.
 Each monk lived in his own cave and met weekly for prayer.